Hybrid-SaaS/Handleiding/pages/english/rest-api/authentication.md

 The given sample is using a HTML-page with jQuery and CryptoJS. jQuery is a JavaScript framework.
 For more information <a ahref="http://jquery.com/">Click here</a>.
 CryptoJS is a collection of standard and secure cryptographic algorithms implemented in JavaScript using best practices and patterns.
 For more information <a ahref="https://code.google.com/p/crypto-js/">Click here</a>.

 ## How to access the Rest Api (in this code example) ##
 In order to communicate with the Rest API you will need a application id and a secret.
-These can be obtained by requestion the */rest/api/login*-endpoint.
+These can be obtained by request on the **/rest/api/login**-endpoint.
 With those variables you can sign the requests and(in the header of the request).
 All steps will be explained with code samples.

 ##Pre requirements##
 Firstly, we need to include jQuery and CryptoJs in the HTML-page..